AndreiShelest/CalCOFI/README.md

 # The dataset

 The dataset consist of two datasets: bottle (contains oceanographic data) and cast (conatins information about sampling stations such as geolocational data).
+For the purpose of the project we have decided to use mostly bottle dataset and location data from cast dataset.

 # The purpose of the project
-We want to predict water tempreture.
+There are many different projects that try to predict various features, such as salnity or Phaeophytin concentration.
+We have decided to predict water tempreture.

+# Models evaluated
+For the purpose of this regression project, we have implemented:
+* Ordinary Least Squares Regression
+* Lasso Regression
+* Ridge Regression
+* Regression Tree
+* Gradient Boosting Model using LightGBM library

+# Techniques used
+#gridsearch,

 # Technical details